InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_autoescalation.md

 ## Overview

-This command gathers a variety of data (including logs) from the Walls installation and sends that data to InflectionIT to help resolve a problem or issue.
+This command gathers a variety of data (including logs) from the Walls installation and sends that data to Inflection IT to help resolve a problem or issue.

 ## Data Gathered